czyzby/wesnoth-wml-linter/README.md

 Use `@v1` for the latest stable release.
 Use `@latest` for the latest version directly from the default development branch.

-Note that the linter script does not trigger `wmlscope` and omits spellchecking due to false positives that can fail the workflow.
+Note that the linter script currently does not trigger the `wmlscope` tool as it requires cloning the entire Wesnoth repository (and possibly external add-ons) to correctly flag missing resources.